 Alternate format textbooks are available, as well as various adaptive technologies (both software and hardware).
 Library Accessibility Services provides much of the assistance in this area in collaboration with SAS.

 All courses and programs have essential requirements that students must complete in order to achieve the expected learning outcomes, and at times this makes accommodations rather complex.
-For this reason it is always best for students to contact SAS as early as possible when choosing courses in order to anticipate potential barriers and develop strategies to manage them.
+For this reason it is always best for students to contact Student Accessibility Services as early as possible when choosing courses in order to anticipate potential barriers and develop strategies to manage them.

 Students who need to take a reduced course load as a result of a disability may be eligible for reduced tuition and fees when taking 2.0 credits.
 In addition, OSAP has some provisions for students with permanent disabilities, such as a reduced threshold for being considered full-time, additional grants, and a bursary.